ibm-messaging/rdqm-kmod-queries/README.md

 2. Red Hat Enterprise Linux (RHEL) Kernel version
 3. DRBD kernel module version

+You can find more information on this JSON document, and some other enhancements to the tools and information to help manage the RDQM (DRBD) kernel modules [here](https://community.ibm.com/community/user/integration/blogs/alex-chatt/2023/12/15/rdqm-kernel-module-administration-improvements).

 This repository contains sample code showing how to query the JSON document.
 The initial code is [Python](Python/README.md).

 ## Contributing